Classical Namba forcing can have the weak countable approximation property: Higher Namba Forcing and Cardinal Preservation

 \begin{fact}[Laver] If $\kappa < \mu$ where $\kappa$ is regular and $\mu$ is measurable, then $\Col(\kappa,<\mu)$ forces $\LIP(\mu)$.\end{fact}

 Laver's proof of \autoref{gettingLIP} is unpublished, but the argument is similar to the one found by Galvin, Jech, and Magidor for obtaining a certain precipitous ideal on $\aleph_2$ \cite{Galvin-Jech-Magidor1978}.
 Some additional details appear in Shelah \cite[Chapter X]{PIF}.
+We will use a version of this result for successive cardinals that also comes from unpublished work of Laver: